DataAgora/dataagora-chatbot/README.md

-# dataagora-chatbot
+# discreetai-chatbot
-DataAgora's decentralized chatbot that trains in real time with federated learning.
-Chatbot is served at chatbot.dataagora.com
+DiscreetAI's decentralized chatbot that trains in real time with federated learning.
+Chatbot is served at chatbot.dataagora.com [deprecated]

 Deploying the chatbot is as straightforward as ```python main.py``` on a remote Elastic Beanstalk (EB) server instance with the appropriate .eb files.